jan904/TDC_Max10/README.md

 For some reason, it can happen that the order of the output is shifted.
 Then the bits read by the script do not make sense as the channel ID is taken as timing information in this case.
 It only happens rarely and could be detected within the script to automatically correct.

 Quickly plot the bin histograms with plot_hist.py.
-In the current configuration, the first two lines are longer and thus better than lines 3 & 4.
-This can be optimized by altering the position of the lines on the FPGA using the loc_assign script.
 The entries at the maximum bin 4 * 72 = 288 are a result of overflow.
 This happens when a signal arrives during the reset stage leading to the maximum value being recorded.

+To plot the actual bin widths of the bins in ns, use the scripts calibration.py.
+This script also provides the possibility of calculating the difference of arrival times and thus determine the time resolution of the TDC.
+When using the mean of two channels and then taking the difference, time resolutions of 117 ps are reached.